Joseph Banks: Legacy

 Banks's house (at right) was used for the offices of the Zoological Society of London.

 Banks was a major supporter of the internationalist nature of science, being actively involved both in keeping open the lines of communication with continental scientists during the Napoleonic Wars, and in introducing the British people to the wonders of the wider world.
 He was honoured with many place names in the South Pacific: Banks Peninsula on the South Island, New Zealand; the Banks Islands in modern-day Vanuatu; the Banks Strait between Tasmania and the Furneaux Islands; Banks Island in the Northwest Territories, Canada; and the Sir Joseph Banks Group in South Australia.

 The Canberra suburb of Banks, the electoral Division of Banks, and the Sydney suburbs of Bankstown, Banksia, and Banksmeadow are all named after him, as is the northern headland of Botany Bay, Cape Banks.
 A number of schools and colleges are also named after him, including the Sir Joseph Banks High School in the Sydney suburb of Revesby, and the Joseph Banks Secondary College opened in Perth, Western Australia in 2015.

 An image of Banks was featured on the paper $5 Australian banknote from its introduction in 1967 before it was replaced by the later polymer currency.

-In 1986, Banks was honoured by his portrait being depicted on a postage stamp issued by Australia Post.
+In 1986, Banks was honoured by being depicted on a postage stamp issued by Australia Post.

 In Lincoln, England, the Sir Joseph Banks Conservatory was constructed in 1989 at The Lawn, Lincoln; its tropical hot house had numerous plants related to Banks's voyages, with samples from across the world, including Australia.
 The conservatory was moved to Woodside Wildlife Park in 2016 and has been named 'Endeavour'.
 A plaque was installed in Lincoln Cathedral in his honour.
 In Boston, Lincolnshire, Banks was recorder for the town.
 His portrait, painted in 1814 by Thomas Phillips, was commissioned by the Corporation of Boston, as a tribute to one whose 'judicious and active exertions improved and enriched this borough and neighbourhood'.
 It cost them 100 guineas.
 The portrait is now hanging in the Council Chamber of the Guildhall Museum.